coderefinery/git-intro/content/browsing.md

 ## (5) Which recipes include the ingredient "salt" ?

-Version control makes it very easy to find all occurences of a single word.
+Version control makes it very easy to find all occurrences of a single word.
 This is useful for things like tracing through code

 `````{tabs}